liiloouu16/liiloouu16/README.md

 ## Hi there 👋

-- 💻 Étudiante en BUT Informatique (Dév Web)
+- 💻 Étudiante en BUT Informatique 3ème année
-- 🚀 Alternante Dev Logiciel à l’Imprimerie Mordacq
+- 🚀 Alternante Développeuse à l’Imprimerie Mordacq

 <!--
 **liiloouu16/liiloouu16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.